April 5, 2026 · by Stachi · 3 min read

 Spinach loves the cold.
 It actually needs it: above 20 °C it immediately bolts and turns bitter and tough.
 That means spinach is strictly a spring and autumn vegetable in Switzerland.

 March and early April are perfect.
-Spinach germinates at 4 °C, which makes it one of the most robust vegetables for a raised bed.
+Spinach germinates at 4 °C, which makes it one of the most robust vegetables for a garden bed.

 What you need: sow 2-3 cm deep, 5 cm apart, 25 cm between rows.
 Harvest after 6-8 weeks — either pull whole plants or just pluck the outer leaves, which will re-grow.